StewBC/SimpleMenu/readme.txt

   callbacks     - List/array of callback functions for each item states        - List of enabled/disabled states for each item footer        - Text to scroll/wrap at the bottom of the menu title_height  - Padding lines between header and items. default = 2 footer_height - Padding lines between items and footer. default = 2

-For the C version, there are also these fields that are compulsory to fill in: inputFunction - function pointer pointing at an input handler drawFunction  - dunction pointer pointing at a render function sy            - height of the screen sx            - width of the screen
+For the C version, there are also these fields: compulsory to fill in: inputFunction - function pointer pointing at an input handler drawFunction  - function pointer pointing at a render function sy            - height of the screen sx            - width of the screen optional showFunction	- function pointer pointing at a "show" function.
+See below

+The showFunction in the C version is there to "present" the draw calls to the user.
+With curses, this is a good time to call refresh().
+With a back-buffer this would be a good time to flip the buffer to the front.

 The C version still uses character based coordinates so using it with a GUI is harder and will best work with a non-proportional (fixed width) font where